Brittle bone disease linked to severe teeth misalignment – new study investigates

 Summary

-This study looks at teeth misalignment and neck problems in people with moderate to severe osteogenesis imperfecta (OI), a rare condition that causes bones to break easily.
-Researchers will use scans of the teeth, jaw, and neck to measure these issues in 75 participants aged 10 and older.
-The goal is to better understand dental problems in OI so that future treatments can improve chewing and quality of life.
+This study looks at teeth misalignment and neck defects in people with moderate to severe osteogenesis imperfecta (OI), a rare condition that causes bones to break easily.
+Researchers will use scans of the teeth, jaw, and neck to measure these problems in 75 participants aged 10 and older.
+The goal is to better understand dental issues in OI to improve quality of life.

 Disclaimer